Did you know?

 Program Educational Objectives

-- Be effective communicators with those inside and outside of computer science.
+- Effectiveness in communicating with those both inside and outside of computer science

-- Practice the professional and ethical responsibilities of computer scientists.
+- A predisposition toward practicing the professional, ethical, and moral responsibilities of computer scientists

-- Be equipped to accept challenging assignments and responsibilities.
+- Readiness to accept challenging assignments and responsibilities

-By the time of graduation, students majoring in Computer Science at Ohio Northern University will have:
+By the time of graduation, students majoring in computer science will have:

 - An ability to apply knowledge of computing and mathematics appropriate to the discipline